dereuromark/cakephp-calendar/README.md

 - Simple and robust
 - No JS needed, more responsive than solutions like fullcalendar
 - Persistent `year/month` URL pieces (copy-paste and link/redirect friendly)
-- IcalView class for `.ics` calender file output.
+- IcalView class for `.ics` calendar file output.

 ## Demo
 See the demo [Calendar example](https://sandbox.dereuromark.de/sandbox/calendar) at the sandbox.